Nifty October futures trade at discount

-HDFC Bank, Reliance Industries (RIL) and Infosys were the top traded contracts.
+Reliance Industries (RIL), HDFC Bank, and Housing Development Finance Corporation (HDFC) were the top traded contracts.

-HDFC Bank, RIL and Infosys were the top traded individual stock futures contracts in F&O segment of NSE.
+RIL, HDFC Bank, and HDFC were the top traded individual stock futures contracts in F&O segment of NSE.

 The October 2022 F&O contracts will expire on 27 October 2022.